• Skip to primary navigation

 What does it mean by the term Creditor Days?

-Creditor days is the average time it takes for a business to settle its debts with its trade suppliers.
+Creditor days indicate the average duration it takes for a business to settle its obligations with trade suppliers.

 What type of account is bad debt recovery?